application traffic steering

 Network Function Virtualization Architecture

-The concept of NFV is simple, let’s deploy network service in VM format on generic non-proprietary hardware.
-It increases network agility by deploying services in seconds and not weeks.
+The concept of NFV is simple: Let’s deploy network services in VM format on generic, non-proprietary hardware.
+NFV increases network agility by deploying services in seconds, not weeks.
 The time-to-deployment is quicker, enabling the introduction of new concepts and products in line with the business deployment speeds needed for today’s networks.

 In addition, NFV reduces the number of redundant devices.
 For example, why have two firewall devices on active / standby when you can insert or replace a failed firewall in seconds with NFV?
 It also simplifies the network and reduces the shared state in network components.